apache/trafficcontrol/blueprints/flexible-topologies.md

 }
 ```

+The `GET /deliveryservices` endpoint should be updated to support `?topology=foo` as a query parameter to retrieve all the Delivery Services that are assigned to a given Topology.

+##### `/cachegroups` endpoints

+`GET /cachegroups` should be updated to support `?topology=foo` as a query parameter to retrieve all the Cachegroups that are used in a given Topology.

+`DELETE /cachegroups` should be updated to return a useful error when trying to delete a Cachegroup that is currently used in a Topology.

+`PUT /cachegroups` should update all foreign key references if `short_name` is updated.
+This should be done automatically in the database via the FK references.

 ##### The various `/snapshot` endpoints

 The various `/snapshot` endpoints will need to be updated to include new Topologies data along with their associations to Delivery Services in the `CRConfig.json` snapshot.
 The data should only include the `EDGE_LOC` cachegroups of the Topologies, because those are all Traffic Router needs.